rmunate/Docs-Dev-Software/README.md

 # 📚 Development Practices Manual

 ## Introduction
-Welcome to the Development Practices Manual of the Altum Digital team.
+Welcome to the Development Practices Manual.
 Our goal is to standardize software development practices, enhance code quality, and establish guidelines for future projects without altering the existing ones.

 ## Checkpoints
 Before merging any changes with the production branches of our applications, the guidelines in this manual must be reviewed.